 What’s the Difference Between a Citation and a Directory Listing?

-is any mention of your business online.
+A citation is any mention of your business online.
 There are generally two types of citation: full and partial – also called structured and unstructured, respectively.

 A full citation